It is a skin disorder that is usually sharply limited and has silver-colored dandruff (scales) that give the disease its name.

 Psychosocial aspect

 Psoriasis is a disease that has significant psychosocial effects beyond physical signs and symptoms.
 The formation of lesions in visible areas such as the face, arms, and legs triggers this condition.
-Clinical studies show that the frequency of psychosocial problems such as depression, anxiety, and desire to harm oneself is higher in people with psoriasis than in inpiduals with other skin diseases.
+Clinical studies show that the frequency of psychosocial problems such as depression, anxiety, and desire to harm oneself is higher in people with psoriasis than in individuals with other skin diseases.
 In this case, early diagnosis and identification of psychosocial support needs are recommended.
 Once the patients’ needs for more support are identified, outcomes can be improved through rapid and effective treatment of inflammation, cognitive behavioral therapy, meditation, and mindfulness-based treatment.

 Psoriasis during pregnancy